odysseyhack/odysseyhack.github.io/the-evaluation.md

 ## How to get Grilled

-1. If your main repo scores a 10/10 then you qualify
+1. If you score a 10/10 then you qualify!

 2. pick your 10 minute slot for your session